-100 years ago the first Oxford University graduation ceremony to award degrees to women took place; the future crime writer Dorothy L. Sayers was one of the first fifty celebrants.
+The first Oxford University graduation ceremony to award degrees to women took place on 14 October 1920; the future crime writer Dorothy L. Sayers was among the fifty celebrants that day.
 This post is about its lasting effect on her.

-But the first one, on 14 October 1920, was a graduation day like no other.
-Never before had an Oxford Vice-Chancellor uttered the ceremonial Latin words ‘domina, magistra’ in the feminine gender at a degree ceremony, and the vast, high-ceilinged auditorium rang with the loud cheers of family, friends and supporters of women’s education.
-Twenty-seven-year old Dorothy L. Sayers was among the celebrants that day.
-Wearing her brand new academic cap and gown, she was awarded a first-class degree in modern languages.
-Sayers had completed her studies at Somerville five years before, but she was determined not to miss out on this historic occasion.
-She had requested a place at the October ceremony, she told her mother, ‘because I want so much to be in the first batch.
+Oxford University’s first graduation day for women was a degree ceremony like no other.
+Never before had a Vice-Chancellor uttered the ceremonial Latin words ‘domina, magistra’ in the feminine gender, and the vast, high-ceilinged auditorium rang with the cheers of family, friends and supporters of women’s education.
+Twenty-seven-year old Dorothy L. Sayers was one of Oxford’s first women graduates, awarded a first-class Master’s degree in modern languages.
+Sayers had actually completed her studies at Somerville College five years before, but she was determined not to miss out on this historic occasion.
+She had requested her place at the ceremony, as she explained to her mother, ‘because I want so much to be in the first batch.
 It will be so much more amusing.’

-The women’s success was celebrated at Somerville College that evening with a special dinner, presided over by Principal Emily Penrose (who since 1907 had made sure that all her students fulfilled the requirements for an Oxford degree) and attended by Somerville graduates Vera Brittain and Winifred Holtby among others.
-The guest of honour was Professor Gilbert Murray, a classical scholar and strong supporter of women’s higher education.
-His Cambridge friend, Jane Ellen Harrison, a lecturer in classical archaeology at Newnham College, was jealous.
+The women’s long-awaited recognition at Oxford was celebrated at Somerville that evening with a special dinner presided over by the College Principal, Emily Penrose, who since 1907 had made sure that all her students fulfilled the requirements for an Oxford degree.
+It was attended by former Somerville students Vera Brittain and Winifred Holtby, among others, and the guest of honour was Professor Gilbert Murray, a classical scholar and strong supporter of women’s higher education at Oxford.
+His friend, Jane Ellen Harrison, a lecturer in classical archaeology at Newnham College in Cambridge, was jealous.
 ‘I gnash my teeth when I think of all your Somerville young women preening in cap and gown,’ she told Murray.
 ‘So like Oxford and so low to start after us and get in first!’
-The following year, a vote to award degrees to women at Cambridge would be defeated.
-The 1920 Oxford vote had given hope to Harrison and others at Newnham and Girton; but by 1921 the tide of gratitude towards women for their war effort had turned, and Cambridge would not confer degrees on women until 1948.
+The 1920 Oxford vote gave hope to Harrison and others that soon they too would be permitted the degrees they had earned.
+But the following year, a move to award the title of degrees to women at Cambridge was defeated, and the university did not confer degrees on women until 1948.

 When Dorothy L. Sayers began studying modern languages at Somerville in 1912 it was still, technically, only an ‘affiliated women’s society’ within Oxford University.
 Somerville women were called ‘freaks’ by male students because of what was seen as their ‘unnatural’ – and threatening – devotion to learning.
 In her first term Sayers started up a literary society with a handful of other students, which they named ‘The Mutual Admiration Society’.
 Despite the jokey name, it was ‘a subversive community within an institution where women were constantly reminded that their talents were not wholly welcome’, as biographer Francesca Wade puts it (Wade, p.100).
 Sayers had a passion for writing but played down her talents (‘I write prose uncommonly badly, and can’t get ideas’).
 Only her close friends in the Mutual Admiration Society knew of her secret passion for ‘lowbrow’ crime fiction.

 After her graduation day, Sayers decided that her life had to change.
-She moved to London, took on translating work and part-time teaching to make ends meet, then in December 1920 found an unfurnished room in Mecklenburgh Square on the eastern, unfashionable fringe of Bloomsbury.
-Her lodgings had the advantage of being cheap and close to the British Library, where, on her application form to use the reading room, she proudly wrote down her new academic status: ‘a Master of Arts at Oxford’.
-She stated that she was considering doing a postgraduate degree to work on her thesis called ‘the Permanent Elements in Popular Heroic Fiction, with a Special Study of Modern Criminological Romance.’
+She moved to London, took on translating work and part-time teaching to make ends meet, then in December 1920 found an unfurnished room to rent on the eastern, unfashionable fringe of Bloomsbury.
+Francesca Wade’s Square Haunting is a wonderful evocation of Sayers’s years in in Mecklenburgh Square, where her lodgings had the advantage of being cheap and close to the British Library (my TLS review of Wade and Moulton’s books is here).
+On her application form to use the reading room, Sayers proudly wrote down her new academic status: ‘a Master of Arts at Oxford’.
+She was considering doing a postgraduate degree to work on her thesis called ‘the Permanent Elements in Popular Heroic Fiction, with a Special Study of Modern Criminological Romance.’

 This may have been partly true.
 After her undergraduate studies Sayers had thought about staying on as an academic at Somerville, but decided that she was ‘too sociable’ to spend her life in a women’s college.
 She had always loved detective novels – she devoured the popular Sexton Blake thrillers – but knew that her secret wish to write such stories herself would not be seen as worthy of an Oxford graduate.
 Now in London, as she mixed with bohemian writers and artists and went to see ‘Grand Guignol’ plays near the Strand, she began to see crime fiction in a different light.
 In an unpublished essay, probably written in the British Library, she addresses ‘Miss Dryasdust, M.A.’ who ‘disapproves of my fondness for detective stories of the more popular kind’.
 Sayers tells Miss Dryasdust that she is wrong, and that crime fiction holds the same place in the contemporary imagination as Beowulf and the heroic epics of ancient Greece once did.